fjebaker/blog/pages/2021-11-geodesic-equations.md

 where $\tensor{\Gamma}{i}{jk}$ are the Christoffel symbols, and $\lambda$ is an affine parameter.

-Calculating the components of this equation is, in general, an academic labour of love, which, in the absence of love, is a task delegated to *computer algebra systems* (CAS), such as SageMath.
+Calculating the components of this equation is, in general, an academic labour of love, which can be delegated to *computer algebra systems* (CAS), such as SageMath.

 Julia has a maturing computer algebra system of its own, in the form of [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl), originally developed for uses in simplifying dynamical system modelling in SciML.
-By building on the abstract type hierarchy of Julia, Symbolics.jl is more feature rich than the documentation might initially suggest -- allowing use of e.g. the linear algebra package on symbolic expression, instead of having to redefine common routines -- allowing the developers to focus on converting symbolic expressions into useable, parallelizable Julia functions.
+By building on the abstract type hierarchy of Julia, Symbolics.jl is more feature rich than the documentation might initially suggest -- allowing use of e.g. the linear algebra package with symbolic expression.
+The developers have instead focused on converting symbolic expressions into useable, parallelizable Julia functions.
 For an example of how powerful this can be, see [call stack tracing for auto-parallelization](https://symbolics.juliasymbolics.org/dev/tutorials/auto_parallel/).

-With the intention of integrating eq. \eqref{eq-geodesic} for arbitrary manifolds given only an input metric, we hope to explore whether Julia's emergent features are capable enough to already support symbolic tensor algebra, and plot null-geodesics for the Eddington-Finkelstein coordinates.
+With the intention of integrating eq. \eqref{eq-geodesic} for an arbitrary manifold given only the symbolic metric, we hope to explore whether Julia's emergent features are capable enough to already support symbolic tensor algebra, by integrating and visualizing null-geodesics in the Eddington-Finkelstein coordinates.

 ## Symbolic tensors and contractions

-A place to start is writing tensor equations in Julia; the difficulty here is the way in which index contractions are expressed.
+As good of a place to start as any is with writing tensor equations in Julia; the difficulty here is the way in which index contractions are expressed.
 Fortunately, Julia has numerous Einsum implementations, such as [Tullio.jl](https://github.com/mcabbott/Tullio.jl), which allows for very expressive code.

-For example, consider a vector dot product
+For example, consider the vector dot product

 \begin{equation}
 \label{eq-u-dot-u}